Skip to content

 cd jaffle_shop_duckdb

-3. Change the remote url.
-Change the remote url to your repository.
+3. Change the remote url to the repository you just created:

 git remote set-url origin git@github.com:<owner>/<repo>.git